Peer Work Scholarships

 The Queensland Alliance for Mental Health (QAMH) has been contracted by the Queensland Mental Health Commission (QMHC) to lead the project to deliver the scholarships in Queensland.

-There are 178 scholarship packages available in total throughout 2023-2024.
+Scholarship applications have now closed.
+There are 178 scholarship packages available over 2023-2024.

 The Scholarship Package Includes: